Is Big Brother watching what you read?

 That ebook reading habits are being monitored by ebook retailers is not startling news, but what is worrying is the depth of knowledge they possess in their data collection, and, as has been proven many times over in recent years by Edward Snowden and Wikileaks among others, commercial data is not secure at all.

 There is no reason whatsoever to believe that data such as this, is not being harvested by security services.

-So if you are reading an ebook version of perhaps, Mein Kampf, any ISIS manifesto, books by Noam Chomsky or John Pilger, or simply a fantasy escape read of porn dressed up as erotica, there will be many who know, including todays version of Big Brother.
+So if you are reading an ebook version of perhaps, Mein Kampf, any ISIS manifesto, books by Noam Chomsky or John Pilger, or simply a fantasy escape read of porn dressed up as erotica, there will be many who know, including today’s many versions of Big Brother.

 Worse still, if you highlight certain phrases or make notes you may well incriminate yourself further.

-Sure, a highlighter and a pencil along with a paperback should be a lot safer, but if you bought the paperback copy online, or with a credit card at your local book store, you’re not totally safe.
+Sure, a highlighter and a pencil along with a paperback would be a lot safer, but if you bought the paperback copy online, or with a credit card at your local bookstore, you’re not totally safe.

 You have still left a data trail for the spooks to follow.

 This is a dramatic change in the security and privacy of reading, as, until the advent of the ebook, no one had the power to spy on what one read.